andrewrk/node-s3-client/README.md

  * Uploads large files quickly using parallel multipart uploads.
  * Uses heuristics to compute multipart ETags client-side to avoid uploading or downloading files unnecessarily.
+ * Automatically provide Content-Type for uploads based on file extension.

 See also the companion CLI tool which is meant to be a drop-in replacement for
 s3cmd: [s3-cli](https://github.com/andrewrk/node-s3-cli).